Margaret Sparrow: Career

-Sparrow started her career in health working at the student health centre at Victoria University of Wellington in the late 1960s.
+Sparrow initially started her career in health working as a public health educator for the Health Department, a role which included sex education in schools.
+In 1969, she began to work as a GP at the Student Health Centre at Victoria University of Wellington.
 At the time, the clinic would only allow contraception to be given to married couples, and she had to go against the wishes of the director of the clinic to put up an information display about contraception.
 While working at the clinic, student demand for contraception led to her introducing the morning-after pill and helping students to get abortions.
 She worked as a medical officer at Student Health until 1981.
-Between 1977 and 1999 she worked as a visiting venereologist at Wellington Hospital.

-Sparrow was the president of the Abortion Law Reform Association of New Zealand from 1975 to 1980, and again from 1984 until 2011.
+In 1971, Sparrow joined the Abortion Law Reform Association of New Zealand, becoming president from 1975 to 1980, and again from 1984 until 2011.

+In 1976, Sparrow took a sabbatical in the United Kingdom, where she undertook a year long intensive venerology diploma at University of London and the Society of Apothecaries.
+During her time in London, Sparrow also worked at an abortion clinic run by the Pregnancy Advisory Service, and was trained by Dorothea Kerslake in suction abortion.
+She also went to India, applying her recent training in a mobile clinic doing vasectomies.
+On return to New Zealand in 1977, she put this recent training into practice, helping to set up the Parkview Clinic at Wellington Hospital and working as a visiting venereologist there.
+Sparrow was an operating doctor at the Parkview Clinic from its opening in 1980 until 1997, when she was made redundant after a third-party consultancy group determined her inability to provide certifying consultancy was inefficient.

 She is a Director of Istar Ltd, a not-for-profit company that imports the abortion pill mifepristone from France.
 The pill was approved for use in 2001, and allowed women to have medical — rather than surgical — abortions for the first time.
 No other pharmaceutical company was interested in importing the drug.